 The inapplicability of the FAR, government cost accounting standards, and certain procurement statutes to other transactions may contribute, in part, to congressional interest in OT authority.
 Some might view the inapplicability of requirements and procedures designed to safeguard the government's interests and provide for transparency as a cause for concern, although individual OTs might incorporate measures designed to protect the government.
-The challenges involved
+The challenges involved in developing and implementing a methodologically rigorous evaluation program for OTs, which was discussed above, might also contribute to congressional interest.
+In addition to maintaining the status quo, other policy options include the following:

-&lt;sup>130 Senator John McCain, "Statement from Senator John McCain on the Future Combat Systems Program," Apr.
-5, 2005, available at [http://mccain.senate.gov/public/index.cfm?FuseAction=PressOffice.PressReleases&ContentRecord\id=48146F40-7C53-4589-9185-963198F356FC].
+&lt;sup>133 Senator John McCain, "Statement from Senator John McCain on the Future Combat Systems Program," Apr.
+5, 2005, available at http://mccain.senate.gov/public/index.cfm?FuseAction=PressOffice.PressReleases& ContentRecord\id=48146F40-7C53-4589-9185-963198F356FC.

-&lt;sup>131 U.S. Government Accountability Office, Role of Lead Systems Integrator on Future Combat Systems Program Poses Oversight Challenges, p.
+&lt;sup>134 U.S. Government Accountability Office, Role of Lead Systems Integrator on Future Combat Systems Program Poses Oversight Challenges, p.
 4.

-&lt;sup>132 For example, the Department of Homeland Security used firm-fixed price agreements with payable milestones in 44 of the 53 other transactions GAO reviewed for its 2008 report on DHS's use of OT authority.
-The use of such agreements helps to mitigate financial and (continued...)
+&lt;sup>135 For example, the Department of Homeland Security used firm-fixed price agreements with payable milestones in 44 of the 53 other transactions GAO reviewed for its 2008 report on DHS's use of OT authority.
+The use of such agreements helps to mitigate financial and program risks because "the costs are fixed at the time the agreements are established."
+Another example from DHS is the department's guidance on when to include financial audit provisions in OTs.
+(Ibid., pp. 3 and 11.)